Rugby fanatic - but so much more

 You do need at least two of your selections to be correct in order to gain your return but this is still better than losing your entire stake for having only one of your selections being incorrect.
 This is particularly beneficial when it comes to reducing your risk and mitigating your losses.

 When using so many different betting selections on your bet, it's important to remember that there will naturally be times where you lose.
 It is only probable, so remember that when using this betting strategy not to be disheartened by the fact that you may lose a few selections.

 The only other real con is that it may be difficult to fully achieve success in your combination bet.
 With so many selections on the betting slip (or even if its only 2 or 3) your chances of being successful in every single one of them is slim.
 This is largely why the pay-outs can be so high because it is not an easy thing to accomplish.

 With the combined bet explained, it will be worth it as a new punter or even as an experienced one, to have a look at some of our other guides.
 For example, you may wish to know more about how a system bet or a draw no bet works.
 Both of these will help to improve your overall knowledge of the betting environment of many different sports and events.
 You will also find that understanding other betting terminology is important as well, knowing how a free bet works, for example, so that you can take advantage of every opportunity in the future.

-The combined bet may at first appear a bit daunting to a new punter, but once a firm understanding has been garnered on the betting strategy, the results can be very profitable.
+The combined bet may at first appear a bit daunting to a new punter.
 However, it is best to approach this betting strategy with caution at first should you not understand it yet, you do not want to be overwhelmed by all the possible betting selections.
 With the combined bet explained, we now have a complete answer to the question “what is a combined bet?”
 You can now make your first inroads into this betting strategy.

 Need help choosing the right UK bookmaker?
 From guides on the best greyhound bookies to advising on sports betting with Skrill, we're here to help!